-- Abuse: a form of maltreatment of a child.
+- 1.1 Abuse: a form of maltreatment of a child.
 Somebody may abuse or neglect a child by inflicting harm or by failing to act to prevent harm.
+Harm can include ill treatment that is not physical as well as the impact of witnessing ill treatment of others.
+This can be particularly relevant, for example, in relation to the impact on children of all forms of domestic abuse, including where they see, hear or experience its effects.
 Children may be abused in a family or in an institutional or community setting by those known to them or, more rarely, by others.
 Abuse can take place wholly online, or technology may be used to facilitate offline abuse.
-They may be abused by an adult or adults or another child or children. - 1.2 Children are any people who have not yet reached their 18th birthday; a 16-year-old, whether living independently, in further education, in the armed forces or in hospital, is a child and is entitled to the same protection and services as anyone younger.
-KCSIE now applies to providers of post 16 education as set out Education and Training (Welfare of Children) Act 2021 - 1.3 Child protection is part of safeguarding and promoting the welfare of children and refers to activity undertaken to protect specific children who are suffering, or likely to suffer, significant harm, or significant harm is suggested. - 1.4 Early help means providing support as soon as a problem emerges, at any point in a child's life, from the foundation years to teenage years. - 1.5 Harm is ill treatment or impairment of health and development, including impairment suffered from seeing or hearing the ill treatment of another. - 1.6 Safeguarding children is the action we take to promote the welfare of children and protect them from harm.
-Safeguarding and promoting the welfare of children is defined as: - protecting children from maltreatment; - preventing the impairment of children's mental and physical health or development; - ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and - taking action to enable all children to have the best outcomes.
+Children may be abused by an adult or adults or by another child or children. - 1.2 Children are any people who have not yet reached their 18th birthday; a 16-year-old, whether living independently, in further education, in the armed forces or in hospital, is a child and is entitled to the same protection and services as anyone younger.
+KCSIE now applies to providers of post 16 education as set out Education and Training (Welfare of Children) Act 2021 - 1.3 Child protection is part of safeguarding and promoting the welfare of children and refers to activity undertaken to protect specific children who are suffering, or likely to suffer, significant harm, or significant harm is suggested. - 1.4 Early help means providing support as soon as a problem emerges, at any point in a child's life. - 1.5 Harm is ill treatment or impairment of health and development, including impairment suffered from seeing or hearing the ill treatment of another. - 1.6 Safeguarding children is the action we take to promote the welfare of children and protect them from harm.
+Safeguarding and promoting the welfare of children is defined as: - protecting children from maltreatment; - > preventing the impairment of children's mental and physical health or development; - ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and - > taking action to enable all children to have the best outcomes.

-School and college staff are particularly important, as they are in a position to identify concerns early, provide help for children, promote children's welfare and prevent concerns from escalating (KCSIE 2023)
+School and college staff are particularly important, as they are in a position to identify concerns early, provide help for children, promote children's welfare and prevent concerns from escalating (KCSIE 2024)